In this article, Dr. Paul White, a child psychologist in Kansas, deals with readers’ questions about how to deal with Attention Deficit Disorder.

 The hallmark symptoms of ADD are a short attention span or inability to stay on task, problems maintaining one’s concentration, being easily distracted by noises or others in the room, being extremely impulsive-responding quickly, talking incessantly or making numerous careless errors, and hyperactivity.
 This hyperactivity may either be demonstrated as always being “on the go” or may look more like fidgetiness-always having some part of the body moving nervously.

 Not all ADD children are hyperactive.
 Therefore, a child may have extreme problems with attention, concentration, and impulsivity yet not seem exceedingly active or fidgety.
-This is known as an attention deficit disorder without hyperactivity.

 Q: What causes ADD?